johnsyweb/crashcourse/README.md

 A model representing a participant in the simulation.
 Features include:

 - Tracking position along a course based on elapsed time and pace
-- Calculating cumulative distance traveled
+- Calculating cumulative distance travelled
-- Supporting different paces (specified as minutes:seconds per kilometer)
+- Supporting different paces (specified as minutes:seconds per kilometre)
 - Reset capability to return to starting position
 - Built to work directly with the Course class for efficient distance calculations and position determination